Bloodstone (1988 film): Production

 The film was mainly shot in Bangalore.
 According to an interview with director Dwight Little, the film's producer, Nico Mastorakis, was set to direct the film himself.
 For reasons unknown, Mastorakis couldn't go to India himself, so he started looking around for a non-union director who had experience with action.
 Because Little had just made the action film Getting Even, he was hired.
 Little explained he had a thirty-five day schedule, but was still filming at day seventy-eight.
 Because Mastorakis had insufficient budget to hire SAG-actors, Brett Stimely and Anna Nicholas were hired.
 "You can’t really have non-union actors play the lead in a movie like this.
 It’s asking too much", explained Little.
 He added that he thought Rajinikanth was "amazing".
 Rajinikanth was not fluent in English at the time of casting, and took training for a week from a tutor from the American Consulate.

+After finishing a rough cut of the film, Little and Mastorakis had creative differences, with Mastorakis finalising the film and Little not involved in the final cut.